Specialist Firearms Command: Firearms

 As of April 2019, the following firearms are in use by the Specialist Firearms Command:

 Less lethal

 Officers are also equipped with the non-lethal Taser X26s and X2s.
-All officers also have the same basic equipment any other officer would have: ASP Baton, CS Gas, Speedcuffs, and radios.
+All officers are also issued with the same basic equipment as other police officers, which includes ASP Baton, CS Gas, Speedcuffs, and radios.

 Body armour

 MO19 officers are equipped with bulletproof vests, instead of the standard stabproof vest which only has low-level ballistic capability.

 List of operations

 Notable operations and incidents involving officers from the SFC: